-Clause 56 Objectives SITE AND CONTEXT DESCRIPTION AND DESIGN RESPONSE Application Number: "Application_Number" Officer: "Responsible_Officer"
+Clause 56 Objectives SITE AND Co Application Number: "Application_Number" Officer: "Responsible_Officer"

-Clause 56 Objectives SITE AND CONTEXT DESCRIPTION AND DESIGN RESPONSE Application Number: "Application_Number" C20 er: "Responsible_Offic Neighbourhood street network detail objective er" To design and construct street carriageways and verges so that the street geometry and traffic speeds provide an accessible and safe neighbourhood street system for all users.
-The design of streets and roads should: Meet the requirements of Table C1.
-Where the widths of access lanes, access places, and access streets do not comply with the requirements of Table C1, the requirements of the relevant fire authority and roads authority must be met.
+Noighbourhood The decign of streets and reads about The applicant has provided a Traffic C20 Neighbourhood street network detail objective To design and construct street carriageways and verges so that the street geometry and traffic speeds provide an accessible and safe neighbourhood street system for all users.
+Meet the requirements of Table C1.
+Where the widths of access lanes, access places, and access streets do not comply with the requirements of Table C1, the requirements of Table C1, the requirements of the relevant fire authority and roads authority must be met.
 Provide street blocks that are generally between 120 metres and 240 metres in length and generally between 60 metres to 120 metres in width to facilitate pedestrian movement and control traffic speed.
 Have verges of sufficient width to accommodate footpaths, shared paths, cycle paths, integrated water management, street tree planting, lighting and utility needs.
 Have street geometry appropriate to the street type and function, the physical land characteristics and achieve a safe environment for all users.
 Provide a low-speed environment while allowing all road users to proceed without unreasonable inconvenience or delay.
 Provide a safe environment for all street users applying speed control The applicant has provided a Traffic Management Impact Assessment Report which has been assessed by Council's Infrastructure department.